GCSAA/Golf Digest Environmental Leaders in Golf Awards

 - Wildlife and habitat conservation

 - Communication and outreach

 Within each category, judges will be looking for best management practices that result in resource conservation, environmental protection and enhancement, and leadership.
 Please indicate how the use of technology has improved management practices, reduced costs or enhanced communications, education and outreach regarding environmental stewardship at the facility.
-Judges can award discretionary points for innovation and creativity in any of the categories above.
+Judges can award discretionary points for innovation and creativity in addition to the categories above.